Personalised for LOCAL students.

 Applicants for this course will need to have met the academic requirements.
 Meeting the minimum admission criteria does not guarantee entry into this course.
 Past academic performance may be considered.

 You may also be required to attend an interview to discuss your career plans, aptitude and understanding of your chosen course of study and the requirements of tertiary study.
-(This may be conducted face-to-face or by through a video conference call using Skype or other application).
+(This may be conducted face-to-face or by through a video conference call using Zoom or other application).

 During your interview, you may be asked to provide: